 The only con is that the Nespresso Creatista is the most expensive Nespresso machine model.
 However, its durable materials and timeless design, as well as the inclusion of a steam wand and self-cleaning function, add considerable value.

 The Vertuo machine line uses a brand-new extraction technology called Centrifusion, which spins the coffee pod at 7,000 rpm.
 This thoroughly blends the ground coffee with hot water to achieve optimum extraction, whether you’re brewing a large coffee or a cup of espresso.

 The sleek and stylish Nespresso VertuoPlus coffee and espresso maker preheats in under 30 seconds.
 It offers five cup sizes, up to a 14-ounce large coffee.
 It’s also equipped with an intelligent extraction system, which reads the capsule’s barcode and automatically sets the best brewing parameters.
 While this requires that you use Nespresso’s pricey proprietary capsules, the extraction system guarantees great espresso drinks with no user input.

-This model is bundled with Nespresso’s Aeroccino milk frother, one of the simplest ways to prepare frothed milk.
+This model is bundled with Nespresso’s Aeroccino milk frother, which we reviewed here.
+Using it is one of the simplest ways to prepare frothed milk.
 The press of a single button produces warm or cold foamed milk.
 Plus, it automatically turns off after use.